The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Picture a glass and marble jewel box, plunged in light, billowing with steam.
-It’s furnished with a leafy hanging fern and a comfy teak bench, all drenched in a warm, pulsing summer rain.
+Picture a spacious glass-and-marble jewel box, plunged in light, billowing with steam.
+It’s furnished with a leafy hanging fern and a smooth teak bench, and as you luxuriate on it, you’re washed with a warm, pulsing summer rain.